deep-foundation/chatgpt/README.md

 - Upon successful login, a new interface with links will appear.

 ### 3. Installing the ChatGPT Package
-- Open "Packager" in the DeepCase interface.
+- Open `Packager` in the DeepCase interface.
 - Locate and install the `@deep-foundation/chatgpt` package.

 ### 4. Granting Admin Rights to All Packages